Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Challenges of Post-Stroke Survivors during Self-Directed Rehabilitation

 \subsection{Attentive to Value of Rehabilitation, but Challenging to Maintain Motivation}

 Whether post-stroke survivors have recovered and discharged or not, rehabilitation still plays a central role to improve their functional abilities.
-Irrelevant to the stages of a disease (e.g. acute or post-acute phases), all post-stroke survivors are attentive to the importance of engagement in rehabilitation.
+They are attentive to the importance of engagement in rehabilitation.
 For instance, PS1 has engaged in rehabilitation for 8 years after stroke, is still enrolled in physiotherapy, and conducts a self-managed exercise for his better quality of life.

 \textit{``Even if I do not have sessions with therapists anymore, I am still willing to do additional sessions myself to maintain my motor skills''} (PS 4). \textit{``I do more therapy exercises at home myself.
 I never stop to get better even after arriving home from a weekly rehabilitation with a therapist''} (PS 2).